 As we share our success of protecting recess with parents across the district, we continue to hear many stories of why this is important to families.
 Many parents feel that recess is an important part of their kids day and needs to be protected.

 It’s no surprise that parents recognize that recess is necessary.
-Research shows us that daily recess supports the social, emotional and physical health of a child.- In fact, the American Academy of Pediatrics says that recess is an essential part of the day by giving kids time to rest, play, imagine, think, move and socialize.
+Research shows us that daily recess supports the social, emotional and physical health of a child.

 In response to all of our feedback on the new discipline guidelines - Healthi Kids has a special guest-blog post this month.
 Our post is by Marcia a parent of three daughters in the Rochester City School District.
 Her daughters attend the School of the Arts, School 12, and Wilson High.